MickeLarsson/graphite_docker/README.md

 **NB**: Please be aware that by default docker will make the exposed ports accessible from anywhere if the host firewall is unconfigured.

+**NB 2**: The Docker Compose file will switch the ports for the graphite and the grafana web interfaces, so that the grafana is on the default port.

 ### Data volumes

 All data is stored in the /data folder in the container (graphite metrics and grafana db)